confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 The term _single field schema_ is used to describe a key or value logical schema where the schema contains only a single field.

+The term _top-level_ is used to describe the first entity found within serialized data, for example a 'top-level record' would mean the serialized data contains a record with named fields, where as a 'top-level numnber' would mean the data contains a JSON or Avro number, with no wrapping _record_.

 ## Motivation and background